Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/directory_type_exit_start_heret/_index.md

 ---

-    title: About Directory  exits
+    title: "About Directory  exits "
-    linkTitle: Directory exit
+    linkTitle: "Directory exit"
     weight: 310

----
-## What is a directory exit?
+---## What is a directory exit?

 You can use the directory exit task to modify the parameters used to establish an exit connection with